 Our Research Centres

-The BC Centre for Excellence in HIV/AIDS (BC-CfE) is based at St. Paul’s Hospital and is Canada’s largest HIV/AIDS research and treatment facility.
-The rapid incorporation of research results into clinical practice ensures that people living with HIV/AIDS receive a continually evolving standard of evidence-based care.
+The BC Centre for Excellence in HIV/AIDS is based at St. Paul’s Hospital and is Canada’s largest HIV/AIDS research and treatment facility.
+The rapid incorporation of research results into clinical practice ensures that HIV/AIDS patients receive a continually evolving standard of evidence-based care.
 The BC-CfE distributes antiretroviral therapy to the province of British Columbia and monitors HIV-related outcomes as part of its mandate.

 Research Programs at Providence Health Care

-As part of our support for researchers at Providence Health Care, we provide support for the research programs below.
-These programs are central to our success.
-In addition to conducting outstanding research, the Providence Health Care Research Institute (PHCRI) scientists work toward excellence in teaching and mentoring students, trainees and post-doctoral fellows.
+Providence Health Care Research Institute provides support to the research programs below.
+These programs are central to PHCRI’s success.
+In addition to conducting outstanding research, PHCRI’s scientists work towards excellence in teaching and mentoring students, trainees and post-doctoral fellows.

 Established in 2008, the PROOF Centre is a National Centre for the Commercialization of Research.
 The PROOF Centre is a leader in discovering practical yet profitable solutions to the expanding burden that vital organ failure imposes on Canadian society.
 The PROOF Centre team is researching disease risks; the development of biomarkers of occurrence, severity and progression to organ failure; and the development of an accelerated, personalized approach to chronic disease management by targeting disease mechanisms.